statycc/pymwp/guide/0_index.md

 We answer this question using the mwp-flow analysis, implemented in the pymwp static analyzer.

-## What mwp-flow Analysis Computes
+## What mwp-Flow Analysis Computes

 The mwp-flow analysis works to establish a polynomial growth bound for input variables by applying inference rules to program's commands.